sooof/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+    * Sessions are delt with on the server side in terms of storing, and deleting
+    * JSON Web Tokens are delt with on the client side in terms of storing and deleting
+    * Sessions are stored in server memory, making JSON Web Tokens more scalable
+    * Sessions are encrypted and very secure, JSON Web Tokens should not contain sensitive info as they can be read by software

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+    * bcryptjs helps us secure passwords by using a technique called hashing that occurs over a specified amount of rounds. bcrypt also implements salting which generates a random string to make the password nearly impossible to hack even if the hacker had access to the hashing information.

 3. How are unit tests different from integration and end-to-end testing?

+    * Unit tests are different from integration tests because unit tests are applied to an individual piece of code, where as integration tests include testing multiple pieces of code working together.
+End to end testing is testing that involves the full scope of the project and includes testing all potential actions a user could take.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+    * Test driven development changes the way we write applications and tests by creating the tests first to check for desired outcome.
+We then would write the code to fulfill those tests and make sure that our code is responding exactly as expected.
+We write tests as we expect the code to work and write applications to fulfill those requirements of the tests.
+It makes test writing very in depth and extensive to cover all possible scenarios.